 Tuesday, September 12 saw the first Brown Bag Lunchtime Artist Talk of the semester.
 The Lunchtime talks give the St. Mary’s community a chance to have more face-to-face interactions with visiting artists and professors (as well as a chance to eat some St. James’ pizza).
 Students and faculty gathered in the Glendening Annex to hear a talk by this year’s artist-in-residence, Tamra Seal.

 Professor of Art Sue Johnson and Assistant Professor of Photography Tristan Cai introduced Seal’s talk.
 The Boston-native and Californian artist received her M.F.A. from the San Francisco Art Institute, as well as a B.S. in Art Education from Tufts University.
-Professor Cai noted that he and Seal were close friends outside of St. Mary’s, and that Seal was coming off of a number of California exhibits, as well as a solo show in Brooklyn.
+Professor Cai noted that he and Seal were close friends outside of St. Mary’s, and that Seal was coming off of a number of California exhibits.
 Cai added that just as Seal’s personality fills any room she enters, “her work,” –literally—“lights up the room.”

 Seal began her presentation with a slideshow of photos of the Californian landscape, what she called its “hyperreal flora and fauna.”
 She noted that although she grew up in Massachusetts, it was the West Coast, with its juxtaposition of man-made luxury and overwhelming natural world which influenced her sculptural and multimedia work the most.